Rethinking New Technology Adoption for 2021

 The rush to adopt the newest or most popular technology can create problems for your business in the long run.
 A desire to be “cool” can create unnecessary risk, and new technologies are only worthwhile if they serve a purpose.

 One of Net-Tech’s clients was influenced to adopt SharePoint without a business justification.
 Net-Tech consulted with the organization and asked what the reason was for adopting the new service.

 After an open conversation with Net-Tech, the organization realized that their top priority was making sure their employees were working from home effectively – and they already were.
-The organization concluded that they didn’t need to adopt the new technology and ultimately chose the safest route for their cybersecurity.
+The organization concluded that they didn’t need to adopt the new technology and ultimately chose the safest route for their IT security.

 Network Technology Problem #3: Understanding All the Security Implications

 New technology always brings in new costs.
 We work to minimize the cost – both in your budget and operations.
 We work with and guide our clients, enabling them to use their technology cohesively.
 If there’s an internal initiative to adopt a new technology, Net-Tech wants to make sure that the whole process has been planned out with care and doesn’t create security vulnerabilities.